GraceKeane/GraphTheoryProject_G00359990/README.md

 * "prompt.py" - I have developed a class that allows for user input.
 When a  regular expression and a string is entered, the program then (by the help of the import keyword) follows the rules applied in "thompson.py" and detremines does the regular expression match the string specified.
 * "project.py" - I added an additional class called "project.py" that shows a differant way to parse a regular expression from infix to postfix.
 I followed a youtube video to do this.
 [Link](https://www.youtube.com/watch?v=cD6qkvOYL_o&t=15s)
 * "finaltesting.py" - This class contains more tests relating to regular expressions and strings it imports "thompson.py" to do so.
 It carries out numerous tests using the assert keyword to test every operator e.g. | . * + ?
+* ReadMe.txt - I created a README using visual studio code

 ## What I learned
 * The syntax for regular expressions